mtlynch/mtlynch.io/_posts/2019-02-01-solo-developer-year-1.md

 My most significant source of revenue in 2018 was this blog.
 I deliberately avoid monetizing it because I don't want ad money to influence my writing.
 The sole exception is that if the blog links to a product, I use an affiliate link so that the site earns referral money.

-Despite my best efforts, this blog earned more than any of my other projects.
+Despite my best efforts, the blog earned more than all of my other projects combined.
 It had its biggest revenue year, realizing $1.2k in affiliate payments.
 That was the result of 981k pageviews, which most professional bloggers probably consider laughably under-monetized.

 | Income/Expense | Amount |
 |---------|----------------------|